 The dreidel is a four sided spinning used in a simple gambling game.
-It is Jewish in origin and associated associated with Hanukkah holiday.
+It is Jewish in origin and associated with the Hanukkah holiday.

 The four sides of the top show the Hebrew letters Nun - נ (standing for nisht or nothing), Gimel - ג (for gants or everything), He - ה (for halb, or half) and Shin - ש (shtel ayn, or put in).
 On the dreidel on the cards these are labelled with 0, +1, +½ and -1 respectively.